 Qualitative vs quantitative metrics

-It is important to understand that there is a difference between qualitative and quantative metrics.
+It is important to understand the difference between qualitative and quantitative metrics.

 |Conceptual||Concerned with understanding human behaviour from the customer’s perspective.||Concerned with discovering facts about social phenomena.|